dominiclet/obsidian-note-definitions/README.md

 1. Create a `definitions` folder in the root of your Obsidian vault.
 2. Within the `definitions` folder, create definition files (with any name of your choice).
 3. Add definitions according to the definition rules (see below)
 4. Once a definition is registered, the word should be underlined in your notes.
-You may trigger a dropdown showing the definition of the word by right clicking on the word and selecting the appropriate option, or using a command.
+You may preview the definition of the word by hovering over the underlined word with the mouse, or triggering command when your cursor is on the word.

 ### Editor menu